userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ![3.7_arm_install](assets/3.7_arm_install.png)

-<u>Note: When installing the robot arm, you must ensure that the ports on the arm base are facing backward.</u>
+<u>Note: When installing the robot arm, you must ensure that arm base ports are facing backward, like showing in the figure below.</u>

 **Step 3:** Connect the power and CAN cables provided with arms to the ports on the arm base.

 ![3.7_arm_cables](assets/3.7_arm_cables.png)

-**Step 4:** After confirming that the communication connection with the robot arms is successful, reattach the covers by reversing the steps in **2.4** and **2.5** above.
+**Step 4:** After confirming that the communication connection with the robot arms is successful, reattach the covers by reversing the steps in **2.5** and **2.6** above.

 ### 3.8 The Second Remote Self-Check
-Power on R1 and perform the second remote self-check according to the following steps.
+Power on R1 and perform the second remote self-check based on the following steps.
 Please make sure:
 - R1 has stood up, **and**
 - R1 has arms installed correctly.